zulip/zulip/help/export-your-organization.md

 subscriptions exported, but will otherwise be treated as new users after import.

+{!not-human-export-format.md!}

 ## Full export without member consent

 {!owner-only.md!}

-This export is limited to paid Zulip Cloud Standard customers, though in rare cases may be available to other organizations in case of due legal process.
+This export is limited to paid [Zulip Cloud Standard][standard] customers, though in rare cases may be available to other organizations in case of due legal process.

-To start this export, email support@zulip.com with your zulip.com URL, asking for a full export without member consent.
+To start this export, email [support@zulip.com](mailto:support@zulip.com) with your zulipchat.com URL, asking for a full export without member consent.

-You'll also need to email us evidence that you have authority to read members' direct messages.
+You'll also need to provide evidence that you have authority to read members' direct messages.
 Typically, this will be because the zulip.com URL is administered by a corporation, and you are an official representative of that corporation.
 By requesting and approving this export, you will also assume full legal responsibility that the appropriate employment agreements and corporate policy for this type of export are in place.
 Note that many countries have laws that require employers to notify employees of their use of such an export.

+{!not-human-export-format.md!}

+## Compliance export

+{!owner-only.md!}

+This export is limited to paid [Zulip Cloud Standard][standard] customers, though in rare cases may be available to other organizations in case of due legal process.
+As with full exports without member consent, you will also need to provide evidence that you have authority to read members' direct messages.

+To start this export, email [support@zulip.com](mailto:support@zulip.com), from the email address you use to log into Zulip.
+Please specify:

+1. That you're asking for a compliance export.

+1. The zulipchat.com URL for your organization

+1. What limits you would like on the export.
+Currently, compliance exports can apply any combination of the below filters:

+    - Message sender
+    - Message recipient
+    - Message contents, by specific keywords
+    - Sent timestamp before, after, or between dates

+    If you need other limits, please ask.

+1. What output format you would prefer: CSV or JSON.

+1. If you would like a copy of all attachments referenced in the matching messages.

 ## Related articles